erikjohnston/synapse-find-unreferenced-state-groups/README.md

 pick up recent state groups that *will in future* get referenced by events that are still getting processed.

-Do *not* blindly delete all the state groups that are returned by this tool
+Do *not* blindly delete all the state groups that are returned by this tool.

 ## Usage